Katy Perry Confirms Relationship Status with Orlando Bloom, Says She's 'Not Single' During Idol

 Also in March, the duo also spent time together in Tokyo, where Perry seemingly dedicated her song “For Me You See” to Bloom as he took in a show on her Witness world tour in the audience.

-Gabby Barrett joined fellow finalists Caleb Lee Hutchinson and Maddie Poppe for the first night of the two-part finale.
-The second part airs live on Monday at 5 p.m.
-PST/8 p.m.
+Gabby Barrett joined fellow finalists Caleb Lee Hutchinson and Maddie Poppe for the first hour of the two-part finale.
+The second hours airs live on Monday at 7 p.m.
+PST/10 p.m.
 EST on ABC.